abcnorio/nspawn-aiml/Readme.md

 ## Advance Organizer

+The goal is to restrict access of AI/ML engines to network, other computers and data, etc. without inhibiting their tasks (e.g. image generation).

-The tutorial uses a systemd based chroot environment (jail) to prevent the content of the container to access the LAN or internet except for whitelisted domains and to deny all access to the host and its content like personal data, passwords, etc. The firewall iptables rules from the host work on the combination of IP address and virtual ethernet device name of the container.
-For AI/ML the GPU can be used from within the container within a conda environment.
+The tutorial uses a systemd based chroot environment (jail) to prevent the container and running processes to access the LAN or internet except for whitelisted domains and to deny all access to the host to protect personal data, passwords, etc. The firewall iptables rules from the host work based on a combination of IP address and virtual ethernet device name of the container (viewed from the host's perspective).
+For AI/ML the GPU(s) can be used from within the container making use of a conda environment.
 Within the container the AI/ML engine user is separated from the user who calls a browser for webUI interaction.
 No personal data must be stored within the container.
-The host also prevents certain files to be changed by the container (e.g. no DNS allowed).
+AI/ML models should be bound r/o into the container.
+The host prevents certain files from being changed by the container (e.g. no DNS allowed).
 The approach does not prevent from infection, but makes it much harder in case of infection to let personal data be stolen or any other harm done.
 In case of infection the container can be wiped and replaced by an infected-free version.
+This is enhanced by certain general suggestions to enhance security while working with rapid changing environments like AI/ML engines.
+This requires more manual work, python dry-runs, and common sense - not necessarily an automatic process.

 ## Overview